 “Love Bears all Things; Believes all Things; Hopes all Things; Endures all Things”

-You have to believe, truly believe, that the God of mercy, the God who sacrificed His only Son for you, loves you immeasurably.
+You have to believe, truly believe, that the God of mercy loves you immeasurably.
 Nothing you suffer is lost to God’s watchful, loving care.
 No part of your life is without purpose.
 In the book of Genesis, Abraham was called by God to slay his beloved son Isaac.
 Could I have trusted God that much?
 There’s no anonymous tipster in this story whispering, “Pssst, Abe!
 Just go along with it.
 He’ll stop you at the last minute.
 Trust me.”
 Nope, it didn’t happen that way.
 Abraham completely trusted God.

 We can find incredible stories throughout history of people who have suffered persecution and abject loss.
 Countless people have survived the unthinkable.
 But how?
 They’ve survived by knowing and believing in God’s promises and trusting in His love.
 From the darkness of despair comes the dawn of grace.
-When we can’t see God or hear Him in the midst of our pain, we need to trust that His love for us is at the core of our being and to do that we need only go to the foot of the Cross.
+When we can’t see God or hear Him in the midst of our pain, we need to trust that His love for us is at the core of our being.
 “Blessed are those who suffer well and hope for things unseen, for theirs is the kingdom of God” (1 Corinthians 13:13).
 In suffering, we are comforted by God.
 In suffering, we learn how to comfort others.

 What if Jesus’ story had been different?
 What if He had gone to the cross kicking and screaming?
 He certainly had the right.
 He was being persecuted relentlessly.
 During His life on earth, He had done nothing but love His Father and all of humankind, and for that flawless behavior He was crucified.
 He could have retaliated with an army of angels, but He didn’t.
 Instead, He healed the sick, brought hope to the hopeless, and forgave the sinner.
 He was stripped, spat upon, mocked, and killed.
-He could have cursed his enemies to Hell, instead he prayed for them – as his Father quietly wept for the love of his only Son.
+He could have cursed his enemies to Hell, instead he prayed for them.

 The world repaid Jesus’ love with hatred in the form of a cross.
 The nails didn’t hold Him there, however; his love held him there.
 His last words could have been shouts of bitter vengeance, but he chose to forgive in his final act of mercy: “Father, forgive them, for they do not know what they do” (Luke 23:34).